 Approaches to Fecal Incontinence Management

 Nurses often turn to intrarectal balloon catheter (IBCs) to control severe or protracted episodes of fecal incontinence.
 While widely used, IBCs have a high prevalence of complications, such as cross contamination due to peripheral leakage, straining of sphincter muscles, and increased susceptibility towards HAIs.
-Over 1,000 cases of rectal trauma, sphincter and mucosal injuries, and even rectal perforation have been reported on FDA MAUDE database.
+Over 1,500 cases of rectal trauma, sphincter and mucosal injuries, and even severe rectal perforation incidences have been reported on FDA MAUDE database.
 These complications of IBC use can be harmful for patients, and increase the risk of lawsuits against healthcare institutions.

 Introducing Qora – the Healthcare Industry’s First Non-Balloon Fecal Management System